lizadat/Intro_to_IM/Week9/Analog&Digital Switch.md

 * For the digital switch, to make it more creative, I made the LED be on and off with a particular timings when the button is pressed.
 It goes on for half of the second, then 1/10 of the second off and repeats.
 * Later on I also found another force sensor, which is much smaller.
 Even though I do not know the difference (either it does not have a difference at all or the difference is in the range) I decided to use this one because of its convenience.
 The changes in my LED were not noticed.
 ![The circuit with another force sensor](https://github.com/lizadat/Intro_to_IM/blob/bdc160e2d64ec8879a2dd916f812a29b07c8a422/Week9/photo_2022-04-05%2009.05.38.jpeg)
+* Important to mention: the red button controls the red LED, and the force sensor - the blue LED.
+* I could not come up with anything creative for the force sensor.
+For some reason it is not working when you place something heavy on it or press with something else besides your fingers.